Best Mail Order Mattresses of 2024: Reviews and Buyer’s Guide

 Considerations When Buying a Mail Order Mattress

 When looking to buy a mattress online, it’s good to have the right information before investing, especially since you can’t see the item before you buy it.
-We recommend knowing your mattress firmness needs and a company’s policies when choosing a bed.
+We recommend knowing your mattress firmness needs and a company’s policies when choosing a mattress.

 The mattress firmness scale ranges from 1 to 10, with 1 being the softest option and 10 being the firmest option.
 Most mattresses fall in the middle of this scale, rather than being on either extreme.